 Hosea Calls for Israel’s Repentance

-The prophet Hosea chastised Israel for its religious and social offenses and warned of impending destruction.
+The prophet Hosea chastises Israel for its religious and social offenses and warns of impending destruction.